AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/login-error-following-field-invalid-emailaddr-cant-be-null.md

 content-type: tips-tricks-troubleshooting
 product-area: system-administration
 navigation-topic: tips-tricks-troubleshooting-setup-admin
-title: Login Error: The following fields are invalid: emailAddr cannot be null
+title: "Login Error: The following fields are invalid: emailAddr cannot be null"
 description: When I try to log into Adobe Workfront with my URL (https://customerdomain.my.workfront.com), I am redirected to the SAML login portal and then redirected back to Workfront with the following error - EDIT ME.
 ---